Joran Vliegen

-Joran Vliegen (born 7 July 1993) is a Belgian tennis player.
-Vliegen has a career high ATP doubles ranking of World No. 28 achieved on 14 June 2021.
+Joran Vliegen (born 7 July 1993) is a Belgian professional tennis player who specializes in doubles.
+He has a career high ATP doubles ranking of World No. 17 achieved on 7 August 2023.
 He also has a career high singles ranking of World No. 508 achieved on 1 August 2016.
-Vliegen won two singles titles on the ITF Men's Circuit, but now focuses on doubles.
-Vliegen has claimed 6 ATP tour doubles titles with partner Sander Gillé.
+Vliegen has won eight ATP Tour doubles titles with partner Sander Gillé, including an ATP Masters 1000 title at the 2024 Monte-Carlo Masters.

 Early life and background

 Vliegen was born in Maaseik, Belgium to parents Ivo Vliegen and Annick Desender.
 He has a brother named Warre.
 He started playing tennis at the age of five.
 In 2011 he moved to the United States to play college tennis at East Carolina University.
 He was named 2014 Conference USA Player of the Year.
 He earned undergraduate and graduate degrees in business.

+He is not related to fellow Belgian tennis player Kristof Vliegen.

 Career

 2018: Davis Cup debut

 Vliegen made his debut with the Belgium Davis Cup team in 2018.
 In the quarterfinals against the United States, he and fellow Belgian Sander Gillé lost against Ryan Harrison and Jack Sock.